 Current CADA tenants are not eligible for employment with CADA.
-A current tenant may apply to a CADA position but, if successful, the tenant will be required to immediately vacate his or hertheir unit or else decline CADA's offer for employment.
-CADA may terminate such an employee who fails to vacate his or hertheir unit prior to the employee's first day of work.
-Should an employee who vacated his or hertheir unit to be employed by CADA in accordance with this policy be terminated, he or she is they are not guaranteed return of the unit.
+A current tenant may apply to a CADA position, but, if successful, the tenant will be required to immediately vacate their unit or else decline CADA's offer for employment.
+CADA may terminate such an employee who fails to vacate their unit prior to the employee's first day of work.
+Should an employee who vacated their unit to be employed by CADA in accordance with this policy be terminated, they are not guaranteed the return of the unit.